nsidc/earthaccess/paper/paper.md

 Openscapes [@nasa_openscapes; @lowndes2019], the need for simpler tools became evident.
 `earthaccess` was created to address this gap: it provides uniform access to NASA Earthdata regardless of data storage location and handles authentication, credentials, and tokening behind the scenes, enabling researchers to focus more on scientific interpretation and discovery.
-The target audience includes Earth scientists, remote sensing researchers, climate modelers, hydrologists, ecologists, and any researcher, application developer, or educator who needs to work with NASA Earth science data.
+The target audience spans Earth system science — from atmospheric scientists and oceanographers to ecologists and land surface modelers — as well as operational communities such as weather forecasters and disaster response practitioners.
+It also serves remote sensing researchers, application developers, educators, and decision-makers who work with NASA Earth science data.
 The library is designed to be approachable for those new to Python -- with a three-step workflow of `login()`, `search_data()`, and `download()` -- while offering sufficient depth for advanced users who need direct S3 access, streaming file handles, or virtual dataset construction for large-scale analysis.